Fallacies about success.

 There are hundreds of books written by wealthy, successful people who explain how they did it.
 They all claim that if you have the same mindset, develop the same habits and work hard and persevere then you can also achieve fame, wealth and success.

 Yes, in one way they are right.
 If you do nothing and think negatively and are lazy then it is unlikely that you will achieve anything in life.
-But there are thousands of people who also work hard, persevere, have good habits and a positive mindset – and they either fail or they manage to get by.
+But there are thousands of people who also work hard, persevere, have good habits and a positive mindset – and they either fail or they only just manage to get by.

 Malcolm Gladwell explained in Outliers that for every successful talented person, there are thousands of equally talented people who never became successful, primarily because they didn’t encounter the same opportunities.
 (For example, Michael Oher was recognized as a talented sportsman at an early age by a wealthy white family, who subsequently adopted him.
 He later explains that if the kids who live in the slums of Memphis where he grew up received the same opportunities as himself, there would be many dozens of equally successful national league footballers.)